Children’d Dentist Office Kent

 How Does A Sealant Help Prevent Decay?

-As we already know, dental sealants protect your tooth enamel from the bacteria and acids that cause decay.
-Brushing and flossing twice a day does help to remove food particles and plaque from your teeth, but it does not reach into the teeth’s depressions and grooves.
-By utilizing dental sealants, we can help to protect those often-missed areas of your teeth from food and bacteria.
-Dental sealants are plastic resins that bond and harden in the deep grooves on your tooth’s surface.
-When a tooth is sealed, the tiny grooves become smooth and are less likely to harbor plaque.
-With sealants, brushing your teeth becomes easier and more effective against tooth decay.
+Dental sealants shield your tooth enamel from the bacteria and acids that cause decay, as we already know.
+While brushing and flossing twice a day do help to eliminate plaque and food particles from your teeth, they do not get into the depressions and grooves of the teeth.
+We can protect those frequently overlooked parts of your teeth from food and bacteria by using dental sealants.
+Dental sealants are plastic resins that adhere to the surface of your teeth’s deep grooves and harden there.
+The minuscule grooves on a tooth become smooth after sealing, making them less prone to hold plaque.
+Brushing your teeth becomes simpler and more effective in preventing tooth decay with sealants.

 Seablue Dental Office FAQ